-Since this error coin was discovered shortly after it was released in the circulation, many coins were saved before they extremely worn.
+Since this error coin was discovered shortly after it was released into circulation, many coins were saved before they became extremely worn.
 The most common grade they you will encounter is extremely fine (XF-40).
 These specimens are usually brown in color and have a fairly nice surface preservation.
-Over the last 10 years the price has increased from about $950 in 2007 to about $1,800 in 2017.
-This is an approximate 9% annual increase in price.
-An average uncirculated example (MS-63) had an average retail price of $2,750 in 2007 and $3100 in 2017.
-This is an average annual increase in price of 1.2% annually.
+Over the last 10 years, the price has increased from about $950 in 2007 to about $1,150 in 2019.
+This is an approximate 2% annual increase in price.
+An average uncirculated example (MS-63) had an average retail price of $2,750 in 2007 and $3,000 in 2019.
+This is an average annual increase in the price of 1.1% annually.

 Beware of Counterfeit's